dendrite2go/archetype-rust-axon/README.md

 4. Query API
 5. Query Processor

-To start with it is advisable to combine all these components in a single back-end application (a structured monolith).
+When starting with a new application, it is advisable to combine all these components in a single back-end application (a structured monolith).
 The example application is also structured like this.
 When the application grows, parts can be separated out into different microservices as needed.

 The responsibility of the Command API is to accept commands and submit them to AxonServer.
 Command API and Query API are often combined, but it is possible to define them as separate services in the proto definition and to create dedicated microservices for them.
 When the application grows, it also makes sense to split the API according to DDD Bounded Contexts.